richardcrng/redux-leaves/docs/leafReducers.md

 The new state value for the leaf.

 ### `argsToPayload`
-*(function, optional)*
-Converts action creator arguments to an action payload.
+*(function, optional)*: Converts action creator arguments to an action payload.

-By default: if a first argument is provided, it is supplied as the action's payload.
+**Default behaviour:** if a first argument is provided, it is supplied as the action's payload.
 All other arguments are discarded.

 ```js
 const argsToPayload = (first, ...rest) => first